hclivess/BismuthProjects/autogame/leagues.md

 be taken into consideration in this league afterwards.
 You can watch the current league pot and the league games here: http://autogame.bismuth.live:6060/league/tournament1

-Usage of Chaos Ring item and Ragnarök event are allowed.
+Usage of Chaos Ring item and Ragnarök event allowed.
 You can read about them here: https://github.com/hclivess/BismuthProjects/blob/master/autogame/about.md

 ### Joining using BIS URL